AineNicD/tasks2020/README.md

 # tasks2020
-My GMIT Fundamentals of Data Analysis tasks
+GMIT Fundamentals of Data Analysis tasks
+### Student: Aine Nic Dhonnacha

 ## Introduction
-This repository contains four tasks in a single jupyter notebook given in the Fundementals of Data Analysis module in Gmit HDip data analytics.
+This repository contains four tasks written in [python programming language](https://www.python.org/) in a single jupyter notebook given in the Fundementals of Data Analysis module in Gmit HDip data analytics.

 ### [Jupyter Notebook](https://jupyter.org/)
 -is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 It is best installed with [Anaconda](https://www.anaconda.com/).